Be Careful with Object.assign in Javascript

 100s of thousands of objects.
 While the above code is technically immutable, it is

 also creating a new Object per loop.
-Once the paper was stuck, I applied the black facepaint to make it on time, even I didn’t put too much time there.
+Once the paper was stuck, I applied the fix.

 To me this is a good lesson of why it’s not a good idea to be too dogmatic in programming.
 Programming languages are just tools to do a job and to a certain extent the way you write your code is as well.